QuadSpinner/VueLegacy/README.md

 - Ice and Magma
 - QS Rocks
 - The Defenders / The Invasion
+- 120+ materials from QuadSpinner's private library
+- More content will be added

 # Updates
 This collection is not complete.
 We will keep adding to it over the next several weeks.
 To stay updated, click the "WATCH" button at the top of the page.